FACT-Finder-Web-Components/feature-lab/specs/transform-api/transform-api.md

 ## Promise based Usage
 It's a common use case to enrich data from 3rd party services.
 Therefore the transform function should prepare to accept promises.
-If a promise is retrieved the execution of is paused until the promise resolves, which will trigger the next step with the new state or the promise is rejected which will trigger the next step with the old state.
+If a promise is retrieved the execution is paused until the promise resolves, which will trigger the next step with the new state or the promise is rejected which will trigger the next step with the old state.
 ```javascript
 ResultDispatcher.transform("topic", (oldState) => {
                                         return new Promise((resolve, reject) => {